Skip to main content

 ROI Analysis

-The annual tuition at Thomas Jefferson University is $45,683.
+The average annual tuition at Thomas Jefferson University is $45,683.
 One year after graduation, the median earnings are $68,709.
 Five years after graduation, the median earnings are $64,335, and ten years after graduation, the median earnings are $77,449.
 The median debt for students is $14,744.

 The debt-to-income ratio is calculated by dividing the median debt by the one-year post-graduation earnings.
 Based on the provided data, the debt-to-income ratio is approximately 0.21.
-This is calculated by dividing $14,744 by $68,709.

 To calculate the break-even timeline, the tuition cost is divided by the difference between the one-year post-graduation earnings and the median debt.
-The break-even timeline is approximately 1.05 years.
-This is calculated by dividing $45,683 by the difference of $68,709 and $14,744.
+Based on the provided data, the break-even timeline is approximately 1 year.

 Generated from College Scorecard & IPEDS data